 I relish plants that produce fragrant flowers.
 Philadelphus aren’t the most memorable group of plants for ten or eleven months of the year, but while they’re in flower, these shrubs perfume the garden with their intoxicating and deliciously sweet scent.Philadelphus

 Philadelphus aren’t fussy plants, they’re fully hardy and flower reliably every year.
 Plant in full sun or partial shade, in any well drained soil.

-For many gardeners, the slug and snail population seemed to explode in 2016, with many fraught and distressed gardeners asking for my advice on the best way to protect their plants from slugs and snails.
+For many gardeners, the slug and snail population seemed to explode last year, with many fraught and distressed gardeners asking for my advice on the best way to protect their plants from slugs and snails.
 I am strongly opposed to slug pellets.
 I wouldn’t wish to kill any of the slugs or snails in my garden, as I believe a healthy eco system is important.

 The garden is fascinating at this time of year.
-I love the wonderful sound of the birds singing, and I just relish the scents of honeysuckle, roses and other flowers; even the scent of the grass is so relaxing.
+I love the wonderful sound of the birds singing, and I just relish the scents of honeysuckle, roses, and other flowers; even the scent of the grass is so relaxing.

 If you get time to put your feet up it’s the ideal time to pre-order bulbs, corms, and tubers from specialist nurseries to plant this autumn.

 The abundance of flowers, fruit and scent in the garden makes this time of year feel rather decadent.
 Take in the sights and sounds of summer, and enjoy the fruits of your labour in the garden, or at your allotment this month.